jasongauvin/zebi-scraper/README.md

-# Gogoplate
+# Zebi Scaper

-This is the repository made with golang.
+This is the repository made with my go temple gogoleplate.

--   hot reload with air
--   postgres database
--   github configuration
--   uses conventions
+##Todo

+- [ ] Instagram followers scraping
+- [ ] Send rapport by email

 ## Requirements